-- 1. Process your raw diffraction data carefully, until the profile calculated from the experimental peak data as well as the background is in reasonable agreement with the experiment.
-It is also essential to eliminate any potential 2θ axis errors (e.g. zero point or specimen displacement error) in this step. - 2.
-Start with a full search-match calculation (menu command "Search/Search-Match", shortcut <Ctrl+M>, toolbar button of a first (typically major) phase.
-The latter can e.g. be performed by double-clicking on the corresponding line in the candidate list. - 3.
+- 3. Start with a full search-match calculation (menu command "Search/Search-Match", shortcut <Ctrl+M>, toolbar button \diamond and the selection of a first (typically major) phase.
+The latter can e.g. be performed by double-clicking on the corresponding line in the candidate list. - 4.
 Afterwards, a common strategy is to focus on experimental peaks that are not covered by identified phases yet.
-In order to make this easier, you can activate the "Show uncorrelated peaks" option, e.g. by pressing <Ctrl+Shift+K> or by using the menu command "View / Pattern / Uncorrelated peaks" - 4.
-Mark (click on) a peak that cannot be "explained" with the already selected phase(s), i.e. which has not been correlated to an identified phase yet. - 5.
-Run the menu command "Search/Search-Match (marked peaks only)" (or press the keyboard shortcut <Ctrl+Shift+M> or the toolbar button \vec{v}\$).
-Wait until the update of the candidate list (figure-of-merit values) has been completed. - 6.
-Investigate the entries/phases at the top of the candidate list as usual and select one (or more) phases that you assume to be present, based on the results for the marked peak(s). - 7.
-Match! will automatically run a new full search-match calculation (for all peaks) at this point, in order to update the figure-of-merit values for all reference database entries with regard to the new "situation" (list of selected phases as well as the peak intensities covered by them). - 8.
-Repeat the steps 4-7 until the profile calculated from the selected phases (and the background) is in reasonable agreement with the experimental diffraction profile, so that it is rather likely that all phases in the sample have been identified.
+In order to make this easier, you can activate the "Show uncorrelated peaks" option, e.g. by pressing <Ctrl+Shift+U> or by using the menu command "View / Pattern / Uncorrelated peaks" - 5.
+Mark (click on) a peak that cannot be "explained" with the already selected phase(s), i.e. which has not been correlated to an identified phase yet. - 6.
+Run the menu command "Search/Search-Match (marked peaks only)" (or press the keyboard shortcut <Ctrl+Shift+M> or the toolbar button $\stackrel{\bullet}{\uparrow}$).
+Wait until the update of the candidate list (figure-of-merit values) has been completed.